Securitisation Fundamentals

 About Securitization

-Overview of the $15.6 trillion securitization market from the leading US industry association representing 370+ market participants.
+Overview of the $15.6 trillion securitisation market from the leading US industry association representing 370+ market participants.

 SFAcademy: The Bootcamp Series

-Educational program introducing securitization fundamentals through accessible explanations and real-life examples.
+Educational programme introducing securitisation fundamentals through accessible explanations and real-life examples.

 External links open in new tabs.
 These resources are provided for educational purposes and do not constitute endorsement.